Ways for Open Science practices

 On the other hand, publishing more research outputs to the version of record has the potential to aid the advancement of science more generally by reducing research waste and enabling others to build upon existing work.

-Open science and F1000
+Open Science and F1000

 F1000 is an open science publisher serving researchers, funders, research institutions, societies, and associations worldwide.
 We were the first publisher to truly embrace open science publishing offering a publishing model that encompasses open access, open data, and open peer review.